Flexible Differentiable Optimization via Model Transformations: Conclusion

 \section{Conclusion}

-DiffOpt allows users to differentiate through optimization problems implementing \texttt{MathOptInterface}, formulated with high-level modelling systems like \texttt{JuMP} or \texttt{Convex.jl}.
+DiffOpt allows users to differentiate through optimization problems implemented using \texttt{MathOptInterface}, formulated with high-level modelling systems like \texttt{JuMP} or \texttt{Convex.jl}.
 The package brings a flexible differentiable optimization framework beyond disciplined convex optimization, separating the underlying implementation from the MOI idiomatic interface.
 This separation of concerns opens the possibility for the integration of novel differentiable optimization techniques for classes of problems not already covered.
+As a first example, we highlight integer programming for which there is still not a mature method to be implemented.
+A second case is the one of nonlinear programming for which there is a sound theoretical background, but we lack support on MOI which does not yet represents nonlinear constraints as first-class citizens.
+Once this challenge is overcome, it would be feasible to create a \texttt{NonlinearDiffProblem} \textit{DiffOpt model} analogous to what we discussed in Section \ref{sec:rules}.

 Future work will also consider performance improvements.
 In particular, using DiffOpt to tune hyperparameters or construct a convex optimization layer requires fast computation of derivatives and reoptimization of a perturbed primal problem.
 The two steps could be integrated to cache more information and reduce the computational burden per iteration.
+Finally, solvers like OSQP and sIpopt, which have special versions supporting differentiable optimization natively, will be able to implement the interface defined by DiffOpt and expose the functionality once the low-level Julia wrappers are ready for it.